How to Remove Negative Content From Google Search Results

 Use an attorney to remove online content

 Most content can be removed or suppressed without the use of an attorney.
 The best use of a defamation lawyer is when other options have been exhausted.
-Lawyers are not only expensive, but attorneys cease and desist letters are sometimes posted online, which often make things worse
+Lawyers are not only expensive but attorneys’ cease and desist letters are sometimes posted online, which often makes things worse.

 Yes.
 In most cases, no funny business is necessary to change search results.
 It’s just a lot of work.